 We also explain how to check-in agents to the Agent Control Center, and how to deploy them to a cluster and run or schedule them on the cluster.

-You must have SQL Server 2016+ pre-installed on your Windows Server before your start the Agent Control Center installation on your server as the Agent Control Center will connect to the SQL Server database only.
+The SQL Server database setup needs to be pre-installed before you start the ACC installation on the server if you want to use the local database.
 You can use the Express Edition of the SQL Server database as it is free to use and the Agent Control Center database does not require an Enterprise edition or paid edition of the SQL Server database.

 Installing the Agent Control Center on Windows Server 2016